Goodman was the obvious property partner and Highbrook Business Park the ideal location.

 CourierPost’s premises incorporate automated sorting facilities that can now handle up to 120,000 items a day.
 It replaces manual processes, improving efficiency as parcel volumes increase with the growth of e-commerce.
 It is also New Zealand’s first green star rated industrial facility.

 A substantial warehouse for Contract Logistics has almost doubled the capacity of its logistics services, providing enormous potential for customer growth.

 Four design-built facilities at Highbrook have successfully brought together previously separate businesses into an important regional hub for NZ Post.
 Better business integration, more efficient buildings and high-quality work spaces have been positive outcomes for the customer.

 Greg Morris, National Property Manager for NZ Post, said, “Goodman understands that a well-executed property strategy is critical to the NZ Post business.
 They are true partners and have the scale and expertise to meet almost any property requirement we have in Auckland.”

-Shared corporate values mean NZ Post and Goodman are also working together on new sustainability and energy efficiency initiatives at Highbrook Business Park, improving the performance of four existing NZ Post facilities for the benefit of both parties.
+Shared corporate values mean NZ Post and Goodman are also working together on new sustainability and energy efficiency initiatives at Highbrook Business Park, improving the performance of all four NZ Post facilities for the benefit of both parties.